siouan/frontend-gradle-plugin/README.md

 ### Install Yarn

 The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
 If the `yarnDistributionUrl` property is ommitted, the URL is guessed using the `yarnVersion` property.
-Optionally, the distribution  may be downloaded with a connection through a proxy server, if the `proxyHost` property and the `proxyPort` property are set.
-Use the property `yarnInstallDirectory` to set the location where the distribution shall be installed, which, by default is the `${projectDir}/yarn` directory.
+Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
+Set the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

-If a Yarn distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
-In this configuration, the `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl` property are useless and shall not be set for clarity.
+If a [Yarn][yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
+The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl` property are useless and shall not be set for clarity.
 Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.

-The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below occurs:
+The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
+The task is _UP-TO-DATE_ during a Gradle build, and skipped.

-- The plugins change in the project.
-- At least one of the properties `yarnEnabled`, `yarnVersion`, `yarnDistributionUrl`, `yarnInstallDirectory` is modified.
-- The content of the directory pointed by the `yarnInstallDirectory` is modified.

-In other cases, the task will be marked as _UP-TO-DATE_ during a Gradle build, and skipped.

 This task should not be executed directly.
 It is called automatically by Gradle, if the `installFrontend` task is executed.